massimostanzione/distributed-election/README.md

 Distributed election algorithms.
 Project for the exam "Sistemi Distribuiti e Cloud Computing".

 ## Overview
-This application, made in the context of the "*Sistemi distribuiti e Cloud Computing*" (9 CFU = ETCS), followed at *University of Rome Tor Vergata*, aims to implement two *distributed election* algorithms, i.e.:
+This application, made in the context of the "*Sistemi distribuiti e Cloud Computing*" (9 CFU = 9 ETCS) course, followed at *University of Rome Tor Vergata*, aims to implement two *distributed election* algorithms, i.e.:
 - H. Garcia-Molina's *bully* algorithm (1982)
 - G. N. Fredrickson and N. A. Lynch algorithm, based on a ring topology (1987)